BayesianBoi/cds-visual/assignments/assignment 1/README.md

 | image_1078.jpg | 191.69    |
 | image_0319.jpg | 191.88    |

-Top five most similar to image 1.
 Distance is the Chi-Squared distance from the target image

 #### Plot
-The plot shows the chosen target image and the top five similar images predicted by comparing colour histograms
+The plot shows the chosen target image and the top five similar images predicted by comparing colour histograms:

 ![Colour Histogram Results](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%201/out/hist_plot_0001.png)

-### VGG16 classification
+### VGG16

 #### VGG16 results
-The CSV file contains the Euclidean distances of the top five similar images to **images 1** and can be found in `/out`
+The CSV file contains the Euclidean distances of the top five similar images to `image 1` and can be found in `/out`

 | Filename       | Distance  |
 |----------------|-----------|